rust-lang/surveys/report/README.md

 surveys created in SurveyHero.

 Note that these scripts are intended to be used as a library, so you will need to write your own script to leverage them.
 It is best to take a look at their usage from previous surveys, and start with that.
+The scripts will change over time, they are only kept compatible with the latest version of the annual survey.
+If you need to re-render the reports from an older survey, you should use an older version of these scripts from the corresponding year.

 To use the scripts, you should install their dependencies first:
 ```bash